 It may be of interest to compare this early Soviet map to the 1978 topographic map elsewhere on our website.
+Click on the image below to launch the map in a separate browser window.
 The 1943 map image below is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.

-This 1943 topographic map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an Education Resource.
+This 1943 topographic map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as a History Resource.